Immigration documents

 For your initial study permit application, you do not need to apply for your visa (TRV or eTA) separately.

 *Exchange students visiting for less than six months may not require a study permit.
-You may also need to get a visa.
+However, you might still need to get a visa—please contact iss@ontariotechu.ca for more information.

 Provincial Attestation Letters (PALs)